socomsystems/documentation/admin_manual/configuration_user/user_auth_ldap.rst

   The port on which to connect to the LDAP server.
 The field is disabled in the beginning of a new configuration.
 If the LDAP server is running on a standard port, the port will be detected automatically.
-If you are using a non-standard port, Nextcloud will attempt to detect it.
+If you are using a non-standard port, cyfrSpaces will attempt to detect it.
 If this fails you must enter the port number manually.

   Example: